 Ramillies is the second of Marlborough's four big victories (oops; spoiler), his first big battlefield victory after Blenheim two years before.
 And he very nearly got himself killed, the damn fool.

-In 1705 war to determine whose relative was to be the King of Spain was going into its fourth year and no end seemed to be in sight.
-As decisive as Blenheim had seemed at the time, while it did stop a mortal blow aimed at the heart of the Austrian Empire, it was not so mortal a blow to Louis XIV or his designs on hegemony in Europe.
+In 1705 the war to determine whose relative was to be the King of Spain was going into its fourth year and no end seemed to be in sight.
+As decisive as Blenheim had seemed the year before, while it did stop a mortal blow aimed at the heart of the Austrian Empire, it was not so mortal a blow to Louis XIV or his designs on hegemony in Europe.
 Though the war was proving to be ruinously expensive to Louis' treasury and the French economy, the effect of that would not tell for several years.
-It was also ruinous to the economies of the British, Dutch, and the Habsburg allies.
+But it was also ruining the economies of the British, Dutch, and the Habsburg allies.
 This thing wasn't going to be over for a long time.

 |John Churchill, 1st Duke of Marlborough at 56|